-With over 1.4 million driving tests conducted every year, that means hundreds of people in Britain are walking away from a failed driving test every day.
-If youâ€™re one of them, our quick guide is here to help you pick up the pieces and get back behind the wheel.
+With over 1.6 million driving tests conducted every year, that means hundreds of people in Britain are walking away from a failed driving test every day.
+If you're thinking: "I failed my driving test – what now?", our quick guide is here to help you pick up the pieces and get back behind the wheel.

-Cut yourself a break
+Give yourself a break

 Just like riding a bike or playing a musical instrument, learning how to do it takes time and practice, and some people will get the hang of it faster than others.
 Some people cope with nerves differently, too, and nerves are a huge influencing factor in any kind of test or exam.

-Overall, more men than women tend to pass the practical test – in 2015 to 2016 there was a 44% pass rate in the practical test for women, compared to a 51% pass rate for men.
+Overall, more men than women tend to pass the practical test – in 2018 to 2019 there was a 42% pass rate in the practical test for women, compared to a 50% pass rate for men.

 The DIA (Driving Instructors Association) said the main reason people fail is because they feel unprepared, whether this is a result of not having professional tuition or just learning the test routes and nothing else.